Cley next the Sea: History

-The village's name is of Anglo-Saxon origin and derives from the Old English for a settlement close to the sea with an abundance of clay.

 In the Domesday Book, Cley is recorded as a settlement of 38 households located in the hundred of Holt.
-The village formed parts of the East Anglian estates of King William I.
+In 1086, the village formed parts of the East Anglian estates of King William I.

 A ruined building on the marshes is known as Blakeney Chapel; despite its name, it is in Cley parish, and probably never had a religious purpose.
 It is a Grade II listed building and scheduled monument which was likely an old iron smeltery.

+After a devastating fire in 1612 destroyed 117 buildings, much of Cley was rebuilt in the prevailing architectural styles of the time.

 Cley was once one of the busiest ports in England, where grain, malt, fish, spices, coal, cloth, barley and oats were exported or imported.
 The many Flemish gables in the town are a reminder of trade with the Low Countries.
-But despite its name, Cley has not been "next the sea" since the 17th century, due to land reclamation.
+Despite its name, though, Cley has not been "next the sea" since the 17th century, due to land reclamation.

 Some of the buildings that once lined the quay remain, notably the 18th-century Cley Windmill.
-The windmill, a five-storey towermill, was owned by the family of singer James Blunt for many decades and operated as a bed and breakfast.
+The windmill, a five-storey tower mill, was owned by the family of singer James Blunt for many decades and operated as a bed and breakfast.
 The mill was sold in 2006, but continues to operate as a bed and breakfast on a non-profit making basis.
 It was used as a backdrop of the 1949 film Conspirator with Elizabeth Taylor.
 Cley Mill has often been depicted by local artists and was the subject of a painting by the 20th-century English landscape artist, Rowland Hilder.

+Cley Hall is dated to 1770 and is a red-brick country house.
+The hall has been Grade II listed since 1952.

 After the silting up of the port, Cley had to find another industry; in the late 19th century, it became a holiday resort.
 The poet Rupert Brooke was staying in Cley with classics professor Francis Macdonald Cornford and his wife, the poet Frances Cornford, early in August 1914 when news came that Britain had entered what was to become the First World War.
 Brooke had dreamt about the war and woke to find it a reality.
 He did not speak to his hosts all day until Frances Cornford said, "But Rupert, you won't have to fight?" to which Brooke replied, "We shall all have to fight".

+During the Second World War, significant defences (including mortar pits, slit trenches and bunkers) were built in Cley to defend against a possible German invasion.
+There was also a prisoner-of-war camp in Cley during the conflict.

 Geography

-In the 2011 census, Cley was recorded as having a population of 437 residents living in 358 households.
+According to the 2021 census, Cley next the Sea has a population of 401 people which shows a decrease from the 437 people recorded in the 2011 census.

-Cley falls within the constituency of North Norfolk and is represented at Parliament by Duncan Baker of the Conservative Party.

-Parish church

-St Margaret's, Cley, is of Norman origin and is dedicated to Saint Margaret of Antioch.
-The great nave was completed in the 14th century with contributions from the de Vaux family.
-The church is Grade I listed.
+The A149, between King's Lynn and Great Yarmouth, runs through the centre of the village, causing congestion in the summer months due to the tight, narrow streets.